How To Protect Your Outside AC Unit From Fallen Leaves

 If you notice plenty of leaves and debris entering your AC unit, you should install a high-quality leaf guard cover.
 This mesh barrier will help keep out leaves and debris without sacrificing airflow all year.

-A leaf guard will make inspecting and cleaning your unit easier, especially in the winter.
-It’s a worthwhile investment.
+A leaf guard is a worthwhile investment that will make inspecting and cleaning your unit easier, especially in the winter.

 Scheduling professional preventative maintenance before winter will ensure your AC system is ready for the next summer.
 AC maintenance will extend the life of your system, reduce energy bills, and prevent future costly repairs.

-Contact Ehlers Heating & Air Conditioning for HVAC Services in Livonia, MI
+Contact Ehlers Heating and Air Conditioning for AC Repair in Livonia, MI

-Ehlers Heating & Air Conditioning has served families since 1961.
-We offer our Ehlers Preferred Customer Care Program to give you peace of mind that your system will always work when needed.
+Ehlers Heating and Air Conditioning has served families since 1961.
+We offer our Ehlers Membership to give you peace of mind that your system will always work when needed.

 Anytime you need heating or cooling installation, maintenance, or repair, you can be confident our NATE-certified technicians will get the job done right.